 - Home and transport modifications (e.g. ramps or bathroom rails).

-The levy will be collected by the Department of Transport and Main Roads with your regular car registration.
+The levy is collected by the Department of Transport and Main Roads with your regular car registration.